Landmine Press: Muscle Worked, Benefits, Form

 What Is A Landmine Press?

-Landmine press is an exercise that involves using a weighted barbell or other similar equipment that is anchored to the floor at one end (such as a landmine attachment) to perform a pressing movement.
+The landmine press is a dynamic exercise that uses a weighted barbell anchored to the floor at one end (often with a landmine attachment).

 The exercise primarily targets the shoulders, chest, and triceps muscles, and also engages the core, back, and legs to provide stability throughout the movement.